smozzi/harmo-climate/README.md

 ## Usage

-The CLI exposes two workflows.
+The CLI exposes several workflows.
 All artefacts are written under `generated/{data,models,templates}/`.

 1. **Generate a fresh model for a station code.**
    ```bash